 No matter what had caused your problem with tooth sensitivity, a good daily dental routine is your best bet to reducing your discomfort.
 Purchase over-the-counter toothpastes for sensitive teeth, such as Sensodyne and Colgate’s Sensitive Pro-Relief.
 These types of toothpaste may help treat the condition.

 If you find that you aren’t experiencing relief from special toothpastes, more invasive treatments provided by a dental care professional can help.
 In this case, speak with your Old Greenwich, CT, dentist to learn about additional options that can help you.
-If you don’t already have a dentist, consider reaching out to Old Greenwich Dental Associates to take advantage of our complimentary Old Greenwich exam and consultation.
+If you don’t already have a dentist, consider reaching out to Old Greenwich Dental Center to take advantage of our complimentary Old Greenwich exam and consultation.

 This information is not meant as medical advice.
 It is provided solely for education.
-Old Greenwich Dental Associates would be pleased to discuss your unique circumstances and needs as they relate to these topics.
+Old Greenwich Dental Center would be pleased to discuss your unique circumstances and needs as they relate to these topics.
 To schedule your free new-patient exam, x-rays, dental cleaning, and consultation with our Old Greenwich, CT, dental office, give us a call at (203) 717-4544 or click here.

 Posted on behalf of